team23/eslint-config-team23-angular/README.md

 ## Development

 #### Rules that should be included here
- - eslint rules
- - tslint rules
  - angular rules (including ones that relate to templates)

 #### Rules that should NOT be included here
+ - eslint rules
- - nx rules
+ - @typescript-eslint rules
- - rules from other frameworks, libraries, etc.
+ - rules from other frameworks (react, vue), libraries (nx), etc.

 ### Proposing rule changes